endofzero/Minecraft-Sheller/README.md

 ##### ./minecraft.sh stop [force]
 Self explainatory
 ##### ./minecraft.sh restart [warn]
-If the warn option is specified, it will display a warnning 30s & 10s before the restart happens.
+If the warn option is specified, it will display a warning 30s & 10s before the restart happens.
 ##### ./minecraft.sh logs [clean]
 Parses logs into several files, grouped into a folder named with the date of the logging.
 If the clean option is specified, it will move the older folders into the backup folder.